ESIPFed/data-help-desk/faq.md

 The data help desk setup can incorporate links to online resources and build upon existing documentation.
 It can point to relevant online documentation and resources to provide more in-depth information beyond what can be covered at the desk itself.
-For example, the virtual Data Help Desk often includes a gallery of contributed demos, tutorials, and one-pagers.

 ## What materials are needed to set up a help desk?

-The materials needed to set up a help desk vary depending on whether it is physical or virtual:

--   Physical Help Desk: Requires a table, signage (clear and attractive), and potentially monitors for demos.
+A help desk requires a table, signage (clear and attractive), and potentially monitors for demos.
 Handouts and flyers can also be useful.
--   Virtual Help Desk: A webpage is essential.
-A platform for asking questions (e.g., Twitter with a specific hashtag, survey form) and a gallery of resources (demos, tutorials, one-pagers) are crucial.
--   Hybrid Help Desk: Requires planning and coordination for both physical and virtual components.

 ## What is the cost of a help desk?

 Cost considerations include personnel (whether paid or volunteer), website hosting, and materials such as signage and handouts.
-For virtual events, costs might involve website development and maintenance, as well as potential software for managing questions and communication.

 ## How long will the help desk be active?